ceyzaguirre4/ceyzaguirre4.github.io/_posts/2020-4-25-DACT-for-Visual-Reasoning.md

 title: Differentiable Adaptive Computation Time for Visual Reasoning (CVPR 2020)
 ---

+<div style='text-align:center'><em>(if answer is ready: stop wasting computation)</em></div>

+On tasks where the complexity needed to answer varies it makes intuitive sense that model complexity should vary accordingly.
+The ability to adaptively allocate more resources to difficult tasks is one that all humans possess and is evident in the increased requirements needed for complex mathematics compared to simple everyday tasks.
-We've created DACT [\[{% increment ref_count %}\]](http://arxiv.org/abs/2004.12770), a new algorithm for achieving adaptive computation time that, unlike existing approaches, is fully differentiable and can work in conjunction with complex models.
+This post introduces DACT [\[{% increment ref_count %}\]](http://arxiv.org/abs/2004.12770), a new algorithm for achieving adaptive computation time that, unlike existing approaches, is fully differentiable.
-DACT replaces hard limits and piecewise functions with inductive biases to allow the network to choose during evaluation the amount of computation needed for the current input.
-The resulting models learn the tradeoff between precision and complexity and actively adapt their architectures accordingly.
-Our paper shows that, when applied to the widely known MAC architecture and the visual reasoning task, DACT can improve interpretability, make the model more robust to relevant hyperparameter changes, all while increasing the performance to computation ratio.
+We put it to the test on Visual Reasoning datasets and find that our models learn to actively adapt their architectures according, balancing high accuracy with as-little-as-possible computation.

 {% assign ref_count = 1 %}